 If middleware doesn't call next(), the request stops there - useful for cases where you want to reject a request early based on some condition.

-π Working with Middleware Chains β
+π Middleware Chains β

 Understanding how middleware executes helps you structure your endpoints effectively.
 Middleware runs in the order you define it in the array returned from your factory function.